Advice for private rented tenants

 You probably have to pay for repairs if you cause damage to the property, even if it's accidental.
 You shouldn't have to pay for normal wear and tear to your home.

 Before you decide what steps to take, make sure you report any repair problems to your landlord or letting agent and give them a reasonable time to do the work.
-You can tell them about the repair problem in person, by phone or text.
-You should also email or write to them to confirm the details too.
+You can tell them about the repair problem in person, by phone or by text.
+You should also email or write to them to confirm the details.
 Keep a record of the repairs needed.

 If your landlord has failed to do repairs, you can arrange for the repairs to be done and deduct the cost from your rent.
 You must follow the correct legal procedure.
 If you do not, you could be evicted and have to repay all the rent owed.
 Get advice before you decide to do this.

-If you've given your landlord reasonable time to carry out the repairs and they fail to take action you can make a complaint to our Housing and Health Team.
+If you've given your landlord reasonable time to carry out the repairs and they fail to take action, you can make a complaint to our Housing Standards Team.

 You may have some protection against revenge eviction if you have an Assured Shorthold Tenancy.
 For more information about revenge eviction on the Shelter's website.